-- 2.16 The Permit holder must ensure that any captured lizards and frogs are translocated to the Native Fauna Release Area specified in Condition 111 of the Hauraki District Council land use consent-within 12 hours of capture. - 2.17 The Permit holder must ensure that within the Native Fauna Release Area; six soft release pens, constructed with materials similar to Animex Wildlife Fencing (AMX-T40 - Temporary Fencing), will be established.
-These pens must be 0.04 ha in size.
-The native fauna release site must be set up in advance of any site clearance. - 2.18 The Permit holder must undertake Baseline (pre-release) surveys to document the resident frog population and confirm that the Native Fauna Release Area.
+(b) within the first Native Fauna Release Area, six soft release pens, constructed with materials similar to Animex Wildlife Fencing (AMX-T40 - Temporary Fencing), will be established.
+These pens must be a minimum of 0.04 ha in size; and; and.
+The native fauna release site must be set up in advance of any site clearance.